 - Gaylord Perry (one of many players who walked the line of duplicitous behavior on the field to gain an advantage)

 - Commissioner Bud Selig (turned a blind eye to rampant amphetamine use and the PED era)

 Dark blemishes all.
 The contemptible behavior of some of these men categorically deserves society’s scorn and moral indignation.
-The measure of these individuals’ character is a stain that will forever be associated with them, their actions debated and discussed by future generations.
+The measure of these individuals’ character is a stain that will forever be associated with them, and their actions debated and discussed by future generations.

-History paints us a detailed picture of how society worked and what individuals’ makeup was “back in the day.”
+History paints a detailed picture of how society worked and what individuals’ makeup was “back in the day.”
 History is who we are.
 Baseball’s history is captured in the museum that is the sport’s Hall of Fame.
 All of its history.

 In 2008, former baseball players’ union chief Marvin Miller, himself finally elected to the HOF in 2020, noted, “I think that by and large, the players, and certainly the ones I knew, are good people.
 But the Hall is full of villains.”

 I would be remiss if I didn’t address in this piece the lifelong bans of Pete Rose for betting on his own team’s games, and of the eight members of the 1919 White Sox after they threw the World Series.
 Confession: Rose, the game’s all-time hits leader, was my baseball hero when I was growing up.
-I admired his fire, his love of the game, his consistency.
+Like many of my generation, I admired his fire, his love of the game, his consistency.
 By all accounts, his era’s children felt the same about Shoeless Joe Jackson, one of those players banned for his part in the Black Sox Scandal.

 These are transgressions of the highest order and go to the fabric of the game.